spack/spack-tutorial/tutorial_packaging.rst

 Adding Variants
 ---------------

-What if we want to allow users to take advantage of a package's optional features?
-You can do this by adding build-time options as *variants* to Spack packages.
+What if we want to expose the software's optional features in the package?
+You can do this by adding build-time options using package *variants*.

-Recall from the configure help output for ``mpileaks`` that the software has several optional features and packages that we could expose to the Spack package user.
-Two stand out for tutorial purposes because they both take integers, as opposed to simply needing to support enabling/disabling them.
+Recall from configure's help output for ``mpileaks`` that the software has several optional features and packages that we could support in Spack.
+Two stand out for tutorial purposes because they both take integers, as opposed to simply allowing them to be enabled or disabled.

 .. literalinclude:: outputs/packaging/configure-build-options.out
    :language: console